 Transitional relief on technical provisions is assumed to be recalculated in all sensitivities where the impact would be material.
-Sensitivities will change over time and will depend on market conditions.
+Sensitivities will change over time as the size of the balance sheet changes and will depend on market conditions.

 C.1 Underwriting Risk